praveenmadupu/SQLDBA-SSMS-Solution---Ajay/README.md

 This project contains a procedure named [sp_HealthCheck] This procedure gives `currently running queries`, `CPU and Memory usage`, `Usage of Data & Log Volumes`, `Space utilization of data/log files`, `Lead Blockers`, and `session details performing Backup/Restore/Rollback`.

 ![](sp_HealthCheck/sp_HealthCheck.gif)

+### 4. Custom Log Shipping Script
+Log Shipping has many benefits and is often used a Disaster Recovery option.
+But, If you use Domain Account for SQL Services, then Log Shipping using Custom scripts could be established in much easier way than the default log shipping method.
+For this purpose, I have created by own Log Shipping procedure [dbo].[usp_DBAApplyTLogs]

+<b> [Latest Code of [usp_DBAApplyTLogs]](SQLDBA-SSMS-Solution/LogShipping/usp_DBAApplyTLogs.sql)</b>